mars-planet/mars_city/doc/MOCC_design.rst

 * **Corrective Assistants** help the users build and execute corrective measures, in case of a plan deviation.

+The assistants need to interface with the Configurations Subsystem, to obtain devices' addresses and other interface requirements, and with the Telemetry Subsystem, to obtain the devices' readings.

 The building of corrective measures mentioned previously can be done by using a plans from a previously built repository of **corrective plans**.
 This